dashu2410/HiringChallenges/ReactNative/README.md

 3. Balancing between speed and quality of code - we understand that candidates can only spend limited time on these challenges.
 If you do make any trade-offs in favour of saving time, do mention them in comments.
 4. Ownership - going beyond the exact job description to deliver a finished product.
-For a ReactJS dev, this could translate to:
+For a React Native dev, this could translate to:
     1. creating mocks from the API documentation
     2. adding icons/collateral
 5. How much the candidate stays in touch with us during the process of the project